 You already know that cube19 is your single source of truth, empowering you to track and measure all of the work being done by your consultants, teams and business units.
-Sometimes you may encounter a challenge when it comes to comparing performance of teams of different sizes, or tracking the performance of business units which have fluctuated in headcount over longer time periods.
+Sometimes you may encounter a challenge when it comes to measuring trends, comparing the performance of teams of different sizes or tracking the performance of business units that have fluctuated in headcount over longer time periods.

-Luckily, cube19 gives you the tools to measure the average activity performance per head; of teams, divisions as well as the whole business group.
-This does the headcount calculation for you, adding up all the activity and dividing by the fluctuating headcount through the time-period you’re trending.
-The headcount calculation is calculated by measuring how many users were active in that group throughout that time period, and consultants starting or finishing part way through the time period are split pro rata.
+Luckily, cube19 gives you the tools for measuring trends in the average activity performance per head; of teams, divisions as well as the whole business group.
+This does the headcount calculation for you, adding up all the activity and dividing by the fluctuating headcount through the time period you’re trending.
+The headcount calculation is calculated by measuring how many users were active in that group throughout that time period, and consultants starting or finishing part way through the time period are split pro-rata.

 Charting Jobs Added and Jobs Added Per Head for a single team, shows you how the average per head will fluctuate based on changing team sizes.
 This visual shows a team undergoing fairly minimal changes, but a drop in headcount by 50% would double the height of the average per head line.

 How to measure average per head

 First, you’ll need to go to the Trends module.
-Start setting up a new Trend, then if you’re making an advanced chart you’ll need choose your activity and group of choice, and then under ‘What to plot’, pick ‘Average By User’.
+Start setting up a new Trend, then if you’re making an advanced chart you’ll need to choose your activity and group of choice, and then under ‘What to plot’, pick ‘Average By User’.
 If you’re using a standard chart, simply select a metric and team and click ‘Show Average By User’ at the top.
-This will show you a Trend over your timeframe of choice of how average per head has varied over time.
+This will show you a Trend over your timeframe of choice of how the average per head has varied over time.
 You can aggregate this to any level that suits your analysis (weekly, monthly, quarterly etc.) and monitor the change in average performance, without having to manually take into account the number of heads in the team at the time.